sftpplus/sftpplus-docs/docs/events/events-transfers.rst

 60031
 ^^^^^

-:Message: File "%(path)s" is going to be transfered as "%(destination_path)s" for "%(name)s" as a file with same name already exists on the destination.
+:Message: File "%(path)s" is going to be transferred as "%(destination_path)s" for "%(name)s" as a file with same name already exists on the destination.
 :Groups: transfer-job, informational, client-side
 :From version: 3.0.0
 :Description: None